Introduction To Distilling

 At the end of a stripping run the wash will be boiling close to 212 degrees since you have removed and collected the alcohol.
 The product you collected is called “Low Wine” and should be anywhere between 40 and 100 proof.
 Low wines are not safe to drink, but probably don’t smell too enticing anyway.

-The distillation is called the Spirit Run.
+The second distillation is called the Spirit Run.
 This is where we will separate the poisonous foreshots, harsh smelling heads, ethanol rich hearts, and flavorful tails.

 Conducting a spirit Run

-Charge the still with your low wine.
+Charge (fill) the still with your low wine.
 You will want your charge to be less than 90 proof for safety reasons and for ease of use.
 The lower the proof, the easier it will be to control the temperature inside the still which will make it easier to separate your cuts.
 The goal of distilling is keeping only the portions that include the flavors and aromas you want.
 Focus and control of the vapor temperature and flow rate will help you manage the run and the cuts more easily.

 As you go through your spirit run it will be helpful to have lots of jars or bottles on hand.
 Every now and then take a small sample of the spirit coming from the still and label that jar with the time, temperature, and proof.
 At the end of the day you can take all of your jars and smell them side-by-side to learn the differences and how the spirit changes throughout the run.

 Heat the still gradually.
 You want the product to start coming out of the still in slow and steady drops.
-The more patience you have, the better you will be able to concentrate and separate the heads.
+The more patience you have, the better you will be able to concentrate and separate the fractions of your cuts.
 There are no hard and fast rules for how much heads you will get from a batch because every still and wash is different.
 Pot stills will get more blurring between the heads and hearts and reflux stills will get more concentrated heads portions with less overlap.
 To see this for yourself you can use small jars to collect your heads as they come out.
 Label them carefully.

 As the run goes on, the proof will decrease and the flavors will become heavier and more oily.
 It is a matter of personal preference where you stop collecting as you enter the “tails”.
 It is great practice to collect your tails in small jars, take notes, and come back to taste them later.
 You can always blend the different fractions back into the full batch later.
+Some portions of the tails might have specific esthers and aldehydes that will improve your spirit.
+Blending is an important part of crafting spirits, and you are in full control of which flavors you want and in what concentration they are included.

 Flavoring and aging spirits

 Now that you have your finished spirits there is a whole wide world of what to do with them.
+Spirits have an indefinite shelf life when stored in glass, steel, or oak barrels.
 You can drink them as they are or add any flavor you want to them.
 Most distillers like to add oak to spirits.
 You can add 1oz of oak cubes into 1-5 gallons of spirit depending on your personal preference.
-You can even use fresh fruits and spices to make flavored rums, vodkas, and gins.
-Spirits have an indefinite shelf life when stored in glass, steel, or oak barrels.
+Most spirits are aged on American oak, but now that we're making our own, we can experiment with other varieties.
+The time it takes to age will be entirely up to your preference and patience.
+Just like with the spirit run, you can sequester samples at different ages from the same batch and compare them side by side in the future.

 The sky really is the limit here.
 Overall there is a ton to learn and it is guaranteed that your tenth batch will go smoother and taste better than your first batch.
 Keep trying stuff and sticking with it and you will have lots of excellent spirits to enjoy and share!

 Bubbler Cap